DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 4 weeks or more: restart schedule

-Interruptions to treatment are the most common reason for failure of phototherapy.
-Tanning/keratinocyte hyperplasia may reduce penetration of UVA, but lack of tanning could result in symptomatic erythema.
+Interruptions to treatment are the most common reason for the failure of phototherapy.
+Tanning/keratinocyte hyperplasia may reduce the penetration of UVA, but lack of tanning could result in symptomatic erythema.

 A course is completed when the skin disease has cleared more than 90% compared to baseline, or according to a pre-determined maximum number of treatments, commonly 40.
 Maintenance therapy is not generally recommended (except perhaps for cutaneous T-cell lymphoma).

 Other treatment options should be considered in patients who fail to clear or substantially improve with UVB phototherapy.
 Plaques of psoriasis should be thinning by 12 treatments and by 30 treatments psoriasis should be 75% improved or better.

 Phototherapy may be recommenced on relapse, depending on the severity of the disease, other treatment options and individual factors.